M66B/FairEmail/FAQ.md

 <br />

-If you want to set up archiving by week, month, year, etc, you can do this with filter rules with an absolute time condition on a 'jump' archive folder where archived messages are being moved to as a first step.
+If you want to set up archiving by week, month, year, etc, you can do this with rules with an absolute time condition on a 'jump' archive folder where archived messages are being moved to as a first step.
-The filter rules will move the messages to a (sub) archive folder as a second step.
+Such a rule will move the messages to a (sub) archive folder as a second step.

 The POP3 protocol does not support setting keywords and moving or copying messages.